tyronechen/SARS-CoV-2/README.md

 ## Acknowledgements

 [We thank Kim-Anh Lê Cao](https://orcid.org/0000-0003-3923-1116) for contributions to the code and analysis.
 [We thank David A. Matthews](https://orcid.org/0000-0003-4611-8795) for helpful discussions and feedback.
 [We thank Yashpal Ramakrishnaiah](https://orcid.org/0000-0002-2213-8348) for performing an extended analysis of the primary data.
+[We thank Melcy Philip](https://orcid.org/0000-0002-0827-866X) for performing downstream analysis of the data.
 The authors thank the HPC team at Monash eResearch Centre for their continuous personnel support.
 This work was supported by the [MASSIVE HPC facility](www.massive.org.au).
 [We acknowledge and pay respects to the Elders and Traditional Owners of the land on which our 4 Australian campuses stand](https://www.monash.edu/indigenous-australians/about-us/recognising-traditional-owners).